typetools/annotated-libraries/README.md

 suffers a merge conflict on the line that contains the commit hash, then start over at step 1.

 5. Merge the pull request.
-(Never merge any pull request that does not pass its tests!)
+Don't squash-and-merge because that changes the SHA hash.
+Never merge any pull request that does not pass its tests!

 ## How to determine from what sources a particular annotated JDK binary was built